Lipid bilayers - Part I: Self-assembly

 xmgrace -nxy box-xy.xvg

-To obtain the area per lipid, you need to multiply the values of x and y at each timepoint, and divide by 64 (number of lipids per monolayer or leaflet).
+To obtain the area per lipid, you need to multiply the values of x and y at each timepoint, and divide by 64 (number of lipids per monolayer).
 To do this start a python3

 session in your command line and run the following lines: